-On July 5, 2022, the Company entered into Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of the Company's common stock.
+On July 5, 2022, RetinalGenix Technologies Inc. entered into an exchange agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of the Company's common stock.
 The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with the Company's retinal imaging capabilities.
-The combined technology is expected to have the ability to screen, monitor and provide data to profile trends and create diagnostic markers for systemic and retinal disorders in the cardiovascular, Alzheimer's, Parkinson disease.
+The combined technology is expected to have the ability to screen, monitor and provide data to profile trends and create diagnostic markers for systemic and retinal disorders in the cardiovascular, Alzheimer's, and Parkinson disease.
 The markers and data analysis are rapid and cost effective, thereby eliminating expensive diagnostic equipment such as MRI or CT scanning.
 The results are confidential to the patient and anonymous for any third party without permission of the patient.
 The Company accounted for this transaction as an asset acquisition in the quarter ending December 31, 2022.
-The estimated fair value of the transaction was \$2,000,000 plus legal fees associated with the transaction of \$32,889 is recorded as acquired in-process research and development costs in the associated consolidated statement of operations.
+The estimated fair value of the transaction was \$2,000,000 plus legal fees associated with the transaction of \$32,889 and was recorded as acquired in-process research and development costs in the associated consolidated statement of operations in 2022.